bbatsov/batsov.com/_posts/2022-12-15-back-to-android-my-take-on-the-pixel-6a.md

 I'm pretty happy with having a fingerprint sensor again.
 A lot of people say it's slow, but this wasn't my experience with it.
 COVID really taught me a thing or two about the shortcomings of Face ID.
-Still, I have to admit that Face ID is not without it's benefits, especially now that it's winter here and I have to wear gloves often.
+Still, I have to admit that Face ID is not without its benefits, especially now that it's winter here and I have to wear gloves often.

 Did I mention that the phone uses USB-C instead of the damn lightning port?
 It's not like I don't have a dozen lightning chargers at this point, but I'm pretty glad to